sreyardship/shipyard/README.md

 # shipyard
-An opinionated infrastructure for high velocity development, that you own.
+An opinionated infrastructure for high velocity and high quality development, that you own.